A Survey on Large Language Model based Autonomous Agents: LLM-based Autonomous Agent Construction

 \section{LLM-based Autonomous Agent Construction}

-LLM-based autonomous agents are expected to effectively accomplish different tasks based on the human-like capabilities of LLMs.
-In order to achieve this goal, there are two significant aspects, that is, (1) which architecture should be designed to better use LLMs and (2) how to learn the parameters of the architecture.
-Within the context of architectural design, we contribute a systematic synthesis of existing research, culminating in a comprehensive unified framework.
-As for the second aspect, we summarize three commonly employed strategies including (1) learning from examples, where the model is fine-tuned based on curated datasets, (2) learning from environment feedback, leveraging real-time interactions and observations, and (3) learning from human feedback, capitalizing on human expertise and intervention for refinement.
+LLM-based autonomous agents are expected to effectively perform diverse tasks by leveraging the human-like capabilities of LLMs.
+In order to achieve this goal, there are two significant aspects: (1) which architecture should be designed to better use LLMs and (2) given the designed architecture, how to enable the agent to acquire capabilities for accomplishing specific tasks.
+Within the context of architecture design, we contribute a systematic synthesis of existing research, culminating in a comprehensive unified framework.
+As for the second aspect, we summarize the strategies for agent capability acquisition based on whether they fine-tune the LLMs.
+Comparing LLM-based autonomous agents to traditional machine learning, architecture design is analogous to defining the network structure, while capability acquisition resembles the process of learning network parameters.
+In the following sections, we explore these two aspects in greater detail.